Kapuzenjoe/simplecover5e/README.md

 - **Show Cover Debug Lines** — Renders helper segments used during cover evaluation (GM only).
 - **Creature Heights** — Configure the default 3D heights (in feet / grid units) for each size category used when treating tokens as prisms for cover.

-### Notes & Limitations

-- Gridless and hex behaviour for large creatures and Tiny positioning are reasonable approximations where RAW is unclear; feedback and alternative suggestions are welcome.
-- Known issue: on hex maps, blocking tokens (occluders) are currently blocked as 3D squares and not by the occupied hex fields themselves, which can lead to faulty behavior.

 ## Compatibility

 ### Midi-QOL